howl-editor/howl/site/source/doc/upgrading.md

 accidentally stepping over another.
 * There is still a `CommandLine` object but it is created internally by the `CommandPanel` and passed to the *command line definition*.
-* There is no concept of *.
+* There is no concept of *spillover text*.
 The redesign does not require this concept.
 * There is no `add_help` method, instead there is a new [HelpContext] available for use across Howl.